New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: A New Viewpoint of Water-filling Solutions

 From (\ref{eqn-6}), we see that the value of $f_k'(p_k)$ for $k\in \mathcal{S}_{active}$, denoted as $\mu$, is the increasing rate for the optimal power allocation result.
 The allocated power on the subchannels can also be represented as functions of $\mu$: where $g_k(\cdot)$ is defined in (\ref{gk}).
 From the total power constraint, based on which $\mu$ can be solved when the set of active subchannels $\mathcal{S}_{active}$ is known.

 As explained in the previous subsection.
 The main difficulty of finding the solution values is to find $\mathcal{S}_{active}$.
 We propose the use of index operations ${\mathcal{I}}_k$'s to conquer this difficulty.
 When subchannel $k$ is allocated nonzero power, ${\mathcal{I}}_k=1$, otherwise ${\mathcal{I}}_k=0$.
-Based on these indices, (\ref{water_3}) and (\ref{water_4}) are rewritten as With this result, we present a new water-filling algorithm for P1 in \textbf{Algorithm~\ref{algorithm_1}}.
+With these indices, (\ref{water_3}) and (\ref{water_4}) are rewritten as Clearly, for the subchannels in the inactive set, their corresponding indices and powers are set as zero, i.e., $\mathcal{I}_k=0$ and $p_k=0$.
+They are not necessary to be involved in the calculation in (14).
+It is noteworthy that $g_k(\cdot)$ is used to denote the inverse mapping of $f_k'(\cdot)$.
+An explicit closed-form or analytical expression for $g_k(\cdot)$ is not necessary.
+For cases that $g_k(\mu)$ cannot be written in an explicit formula, (\ref{water_c_1}) can be understood by the following alternative form

+With this result, we present a water-filling algorithm for P1 in \textbf{Algorithm~\ref{algorithm_1}}.
 In the first step of \textbf{Algorithm~\ref{algorithm_1}}, all subchannels are initialized as active and in the second step, the corresponding increasing rate and subchannel powers are calculated.
 As the computations of $p_k$'s do not consider the constraints that $p_k\ge 0$, it may appear that $p_k<0$ for some $k$.
 In this case, the corresponding index ${\mathcal{I}}_k$ will be set to zero and this subchannel will be allocated zero-power in the next round.
+In other words, this subchannel is inactive and there is no need to compute the corresponding derivative and inverse functions, i.e., $f_k'(p_k=0)$.
 The procedure continues until all active subchannels are allocated nonnegative powers.

 \begin{lemma} Algorithm~\ref{algorithm_1} converges and achieves the optimal solution of P1. \end{lemma}

 \begin{proof} Since for each iteration in Algorithm~\ref{algorithm_1}, the new set for $\mathcal{S}_{active}=\{k|p_k>0\}$ is either the same as the previous $\mathcal{S}_{active}$ (thus the algorithm terminates) or shrinks to a subset of the previous $\mathcal{S}_{active}$.
 As the size of the initial set is $K$, it is obvious that the algorithm converges within $K$ iterations.